 How to prepare for CAT is one of the most commonly asked questions by the CAT aspirants.
-The CAT Exam is undoubtedly one of the most competitive exams in the country, the reason is that only the top 2% -3% of the applicants are offered admissions into the best IIM’s.
-It is a computer-based examination which aims at testing the candidates on five main topics namely, quantitative ability (QA), data interpretation (DI), logical reasoning (LR), verbal ability (VA) and Reading Comprehension (RC).
+The CAT Exam is undoubtedly one of the most competitive exams in the country and only the top 2-3% of applicants make it to their desired IIMs.
+It is a computer-based which aims at testing the candidates on five main topics namely, quantitative ability (QA), data interpretation (DI), logical reasoning (LR), verbal ability (VA) and Reading Comprehension (RC).
 These five categories are divided into three sections as QA, DILR and VARC which is included in the CAT exam Pattern.
 Here, some of the best tips to prepare for CAT exam are given which can help the candidates to understand how to prepare for CAT exam and then ace it easily.

 Preparation of CAT exam starts with mastering these four sections and to cover the entire syllabus, but only these don’t suffice.
 To prepare for CAT exam, you also need a versatile approach towards the exam and you need to incorporate the following into your study plan.

 How to Prepare For CAT: Preparation Tips & Strategies

 The question “how to prepare for CAT?” is one of the most common questions of the MBA aspirants.
 In order to prepare effectively for CAT, it is important to realize that the syllabus of the exam is not difficult.
 Most of the questions are solvable and involve elementary concepts to solve.
 CAT is known to test the proficiency in time management and problem-solving ability of the candidates under stress along with knowledge.
 Here are some important tips that might help the candidates to prepare more efficiently for the exam.

 Objectify the CAT Syllabus